All of This and Nothing

 All of This and Nothing is the first compilation album by the English rock band the Psychedelic Furs, released in the U.K. August 1, 1988 by Columbia Records.
 The album has 14 songs, including one — "All That Money Wants" — recorded specifically for the collection.

-Reception
+Critical reception

 AllMusic writer Michael Sutton said the album "effectively summarizes the Psychedelic Furs' evolution from a left-of-center British rock band to a stylish alternative pop act".

 A Rolling Stone review was critical of the album for omitting too many of the band's early singles, such as "Run and Run" and "Into You Like a Train", though it called All of This and Nothing their best album to include "The Ghost in You" and "Heaven".